If you have any questions that aren’t listed, please contact us.

 You can refer someone to the service with their consent or make a self- referral over the telephone or by filling in a web form.

 This can vary widely and depends on the organisation that provided your treatment, but it is likely to take around 2-4 months to get through the first stages.
 If the complaint goes on to the PHSO this can take in excess of 1 year.

 Healthwatch reports quarterly to the public, to our independent board and to the commissioner at Surrey County Council.
 All related information is available on the Healthwatch Surrey website.
 We also produce an Annual Report which is published on or before 30th June each year, which is a report on how we have undertaken statutory activities of Healthwatch for national records.

-There are “Member Nominated Directors” from each of our Members (Surrey Independent Living Council, Help and Care and Citizens Advice Surrey).
-In addition, there are volunteer independent non-executive directors (currently six), including the Chair, which have been interviewed by and, if successful, nominated by an independent appointments panel constituted by the Members from time to time and made up of the Chair, the CEO, at least one other Director and at least one representative of the community (usually a trustee or chief executive of an experienced voluntary, community and faith organisations.
+There are “Member Nominated Directors” from each of our Founding Members (Surrey Independent Living Council, Help and Care and Citizens Advice Surrey).
+In addition, there are volunteer independent non-executive “community” directors (currently nine), including the Chair, which have been interviewed by and, if successful, nominated by an appointments panel.
+Once appointed they also become Community Members.
+The appointments panel is made up of the Chair, the CEO, at least one other Director and at least one representative of the community (usually a trustee or chief executive of an experienced voluntary, community and faith organisation).
 Directors may not be remunerated for being Directors but can claim reasonable expenses.

-A Member may remove any Member Nominated Director appointed by that Founding Member.
-The Community Members and Founding Members acting together by a special resolution (75%) may remove any non-executive director upon the recommendation of the Independent Appointment Panel (see Q17 above).
+A Founding Member may remove any Founding Member Nominated Director appointed by that Founding Member.
+The Community Members and Founding Members acting together by a special resolution (75%) may remove any non-executive director.
 In addition, individuals cease to be a Director where certain events occur to them e.g. bankruptcy.

-The Chair is appointed by the non-executive Directors (not the Member Nominated Directors).
+The Chair is appointed by the non-executive Directors (not the Founding Member Nominated Directors).
 There is no time limit on how long an individual can be Chair.